I’m going to meet George Carter’s great-nephew.

 But perhaps it’s important to keep in mind that the newspaper where that article appeared, the Kentuckian Citizen, was published by Mrs. Board’s cousin.
 The newspaper’s offices occupied a building once owned by Mrs. Board’s father, a prominent physician.
 After her father’s death, Mrs. Board inherited that property.
 One of the competing papers in town, the Bourbon News—which carried a fulsome story of the lynching two months later—was published by the husband of Mrs. Board’s closest friend.

 I point that out to show how the power structure in town was stacked against Mr. Carter.
 Whatever transpired between him and Mrs. Board, he didn’t stand a chance.
 He was black.
 She was white, and she was connected.
 Two months after the incident, when the mob formed, whatever had actually happened on that cold December day was long forgotten.
 Rumors and innuendo and wild imagination had successfully altered the truth.
-For some in town, the crime now justified taking the life of a young man with a two-year-old daughter.
+For some in town, the crime now justified taking the life of a young man with a wife and two daughters under the age of two.

 We have an opportunity to address some of this ongoing injustice now.
 Our country is awake.
 Video recordings provide unshakable truth.
 We must find the courage and the determination to start fixing these inequalities and addressing the resulting brutality.